amber-lang/amber-docs/docs/stdlib/doc/env.md

 pub fun error(message: Text, exit_code: Num = 1): Null
 ```

-Print a text as Error and exit if the status code is greater than 0
+Prints a text as a error and exits if the status code is greater than 0.